Understanding ADHD: A Quick Guide

 Types of ADHD

-According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), ADHD is categorized into three types
+According to the DSM-5, ADHD is categorized into three types.

 - Inattentive Type: Characterized by difficulties in sustaining attention, organizing tasks, and following through on instructions.